-In this post, we’ll provide recommendations for building out a marketing budget — things to keep in mind as you itemize a marketing budget with all the activities and funds for an upcoming financial year or quarter.
+In this post, we’ll provide recommendations for building out a marketing budget.
+These are things to keep in mind as you itemize a marketing budget with all the activities and funds to support your marketing strategy for the upcoming quarter or year.

 - Top-down vs. bottom-up budgeting

 - Building out a marketing budget step by step

 This type of plan is the way to organize your budget to best accomplish your marketing strategy.
 The plan includes all of the programs and activities your organization wants to include in the quarter or year, and what they will cost.

 What are the Types of Marketing Budgets?